ysaurabh165/Trello-clone-backend/README.md

    This API facilitates the following:</br>
    i.
 Moving tasks from one list to another via drag and drop.</br>
    ii.
 Adding SubTasks to a Project.</br>
    iii.
-Adding Comments to a Project.
+Adding Comments to a Project.</br></br></br>
+The folder structure is based on the proposed standard Go layout and widely used by the Go community.